 Breed and character

 Each individual dog is different, but characteristics between breeds can vary considerably.
 Labradors or Maltese, for example, are often friendly family dogs.
 Kelpies or Border Collies need more stimulation and training time.
 A busy family with young children may do better with a dog that is easy to train and friendly with kids and other pets.
 Maybe you live on your own, are an experienced dog owner and would be comfortable with a dog that is very owner-oriented.
 In that case, you might choose a dog that you can spend a lot of time training and playing with, and really build a special bond and a beautiful life together.

 Take the time to do some research on different breeds.
 Of course, you can also go for a mixed breed pooch from a shelter or a rescue centre.
 Mixed breeds can be very fun, friendly and healthy dogs - plus, you know you will be saving a precious life!
-However, your dog's character traits might be a little trickier to predict than with recognized breeds, so do your research.
+However, your dog's character traits might be a little trickier to predict than with recognised breeds, so do your research.
 And always sure you get your dog from a reliable pet shelter or breeder.

 Also, if you want to become a dog sitter, think about what kind of dog breeds and personality are a great match for your situation.
 If you have a Pawshake profile, you can indicate whether you accept small dogs, male or female dogs etc.

-Can you combine work and a dog?
+Can you combine full time work and a dog?

-Do you have back-up support?
+Do you have back-up support for your dog?